 Where To Eat: Devil’s Food Bakery for an array of sweet and savory baked goods, Kaos Pizzeria for delicious pizza, Australian chicken joint Chook for really good roast chicken and sides, Duffeyroll Bakery and Cafe for their legendary cinnamon rolls, and Lucile’s Creole Cafe for an excellent Cajun/Creole brunch.

-Where To Drink: Platt Park Brewing Co. and Alternation Brewing Company for local craft beers, local favorite Wash Perk for coffee and tea drinks in a cozy house, and lively Dive Inn dive bar which has pool and ping pong.
+Where To Drink: Platt Park Brewing Co. for local craft beers, local favorite Wash Perk for coffee and tea drinks in a cozy house, and lively Dive Inn dive bar which has pool and ping pong.

 14) South Broadway – SoBo